yash150204/Yash_Agrawal/crashboards_international.md

 ### Pricing + Revenue
 #### With a 10% commission from tutors, 90% of the revenue will be given to our tutors as 'reward' for their services and give them some (1) financial incentive and (2) financial independence.
 #### Our expected baseline revenue is SGD5,000 ++ in our first year of operations.
 #### The broad cost for registering with us ranges from SGD480 to around SGD760 per student at the bare minimum.
-At the baseline, tutors with us can make an income of SGD 432 to SGD684 at the bare minimum
+At the baseline, tutors with us can make an income of SGD432 to SGD684 at the bare minimum
 ### More details on our timeline and pricing is one the slide right now.
 ## **Marketing + Future?**
 ### Marketing will be done via social media platforms (Instagram, Facebook, Twitter) and via a podcast we will be launching soon titles CrashTalks
-### As suggested by our philosophy, "the one-shot academia to charge your brain and change your grades", we wish to pursue research in the future, while teaching other national and international courses and also offering crash-courses on entry-level exams and admissions.
+### As suggested by our philosophy, we aim to build "the one-shot academia to charge your brain and change your grades", we wish to pursue research in the future while teaching other national and international courses and also offering crash-courses on entry-level exams and admissions.
 ## **Why should u invest in us + What do we want form you?**
+### As we are reaching out to the community for assistance with regard to manpower, we feel that it is only right that we give back to the community.
 ### Impact on society
-#### As we are reaching out to the community for assistance with regard to manpower, we feel that it is only right that we give back to the community.
 #### 1. We generate employment
 ##### We provide an unseen opportunity for our tutors to diversify their skill and earn an income while studying in their universities.
 #### 2. We are environmentally friendly